gopavasanth/gopavasanth.github.io/blog-app/about/index.md

 **Internationally** , I got the privilege of attending the Wikimedia annual developer conference at Prague, Czech Republic and as part of my extra-academic activities at our university Open Source club, which added to my experience.
 In my third year, I got a scholarship to attend a one-month Data Mining and Business Intelligence for Cyber Security course with the Ben-Gurion University in Israel which made me excited about the academia and performa of foreign universities.

->Life is all about Experiences! - Gopa Vasanth
+>Exploring, Experimenting, and Enjoying the little Experiences 💫! - Gopa Vasanth